databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Modules.md

   ExecutorID is the node on which the work was executed.
   ![TaskViz](/images/GettingStarted/Modules/Task_Detail.png)

-### VerboseAuditLogging
+### NotebookCommands
 *Requires:* Audit|Notebook|ClusterEvents

 *Gold Entities:* NotebookCommands

-To enable this module user need to enable verbose logging in their workspace.
-This module that enables the materialization of notebooks commands with cost dimension related to the notebook commands.
+To enable this module the user needs to enable verbose audit logging in their workspace.
+This module enables the materialization of notebooks commands with cost dimension related to the notebook commands.